XternA/protobuf-java-artifact/README.md

-# protobuf-template
+# Java Protobuf Artifact
 Protocol Buffers template ready for creating Java protobuf artifacts.

+Ideal for creating Java artifacts which can be distributed as a Maven artifact or segregated for re-use.

 # Useful Links
 - Protocol Buffers documentation: https://developers.google.com/protocol-buffers